I Thought I Would Just Know How to Mother

 Where was the insight?
 The intuition?
 The motherly instinct everyone promised would just kick in?
 Who was I now?

-Motherhood didn’t create this feeling of being lost—it just magnified it.
+Motherhood didn’t create this feeling of being lost; it just magnified it and made it completely unavoidable.

 My childhood was rocky.
 My father passed suddenly when I was very young, and my family spoke of it only in fragments.
-It was as if there was a missing piece of me I was never allowed to find.
+It was as if there was a missing piece of me I had no access to.
+No good, bad or ugly.
+No mirror.

 I grew up feeling emotionally neglected, unsure how to nurture or be nurtured.
-My caretakers did their best, but I often wondered…
+My Mom and Grandmothers did their best, but I often wondered…

-Would they have seen the way I needed to be loved, instead of loving me only in the way they knew how?
+Would they have seen the way I needed to be loved, and turned my life into happy seeking instead of blind hope?

 It wasn’t their fault.
-But the wound remained.
+But the wound persisted along with me.

 And when I became a mother, I realized—